avodonosov/hashver-maven-plugin/README.md

 The goal is to avoid rebuild of modules which are not changed.
 Without the instability of the SNAPSHOT- versions and without manual version management (like version propagation through the dependency tree).
-Mostly oriented to speedup builds by CI servers.
+Mostly oriented to speedup CI server builds.

 ![Maven Central](https://img.shields.io/maven-central/v/pro.avodonosov/hashver-maven-plugin)